Electronic Frontier Foundation, Facebook’s new gatherings rule

 COVID-19 is compounding content moderation impossibilities in numerous ways.
 This Events Policy is another one, and it is sure to result in mistakes and angry users.
 That’s why we recommend that companies roll back any policy changes made in light of COVID-19.

 During this quarantine Claro has increased the cost of Internet service for The Panama News by at least six-fold.
 Used to be, one could go to one of their offices and load the chip in the wireless modem for $15 plus tax and get 30 days of service.
-Loading the chips using cards according to the instructions that come through a cell phone, you get just a few days of service.
-To help specifically with that, there are two things you might do:
+Loading that amount in the chip using cards according to the instructions that come through a cell phone, you get just a few days of service.
+To help keep The Panama News online in the face of that, there are two things you might do:

 1: Send money do the The Panama News Internet number, which is 62757611, via Ding at https://www.ding.com/